luizafcamerini/luizafcamerini/README.md

 My name is Luíza Camerini, I'm Brazilian and I was born and raised in Rio.
 I'm a Computer Science undergraduate at PUC-Rio (Pontifical Catholic University of Rio de Janeiro).
 I have experience in multiple programming languages such as Python, C, Java, React.js and SQL, which I learned all in university and in multiple technology internships.

 In regards to professional experiences, I got to code ETL scripts for a medical records relational database for indigenous people in Brazil, an recomendation algorithm for an online supermarket app, a Front-End interface for an sales analytics app, and many more database related and web systems.
+(You can check all about my previous works [right here!](https://www.linkedin.com/in/luizacamerini))

 🔥 Some of my (main) current interests are:
 - Large Language Models: through foundation models like Cohere;